Leighton, Alabama: History

 The first settlers in what is now Leighton arrived in the early 1810s.
 The community was initially known as "Crossroads" for its location at the intersection of two early stage coach roads.
 The name was later changed to "Leighton" for town's first postmaster, the Reverend William Leigh.
 The town developed as a cotton shipping center in the 1830s after the Tuscumbia, Courtland and Decatur Railroad constructed a railroad line through the area.
 Leighton incorporated in 1890.

 Leighton originally straddled the county line of Franklin and Lawrence Counties.
 When Colbert County was carved off in 1867, the town still remained divided between the new county and Lawrence.
 On the 1880 U.S. Census, it reported having 196 residents on the Colbert County side and 83 on the Lawrence County side.
 After the 1890 Census, Colbert County's eastern border was expanded eastward several miles to Town Creek, placing Leighton wholly within Colbert.

 In 1909, an African-American man named Sam Davenport was lynched by a mob of some two dozen men in Leighton.
 Davenport was suspected of burning a white man's barn.

 Geography

-Leighton is located in eastern Colbert County at (34.699642, -87.530699).
+Leighton is located in eastern Colbert County.
 The town is concentrated around the intersection of County Line Road (signed as Main Street within town limits) and County Road 22 ("Old Highway 20"), southeast of Muscle Shoals.
 U.S. Route 72 passes just to the south, and the Tennessee River lies a few miles to the north.

 According to the U.S. Census Bureau, the town has a total area of 2.6 km2, all land.